chapel-lang/chapel/doc/rst/language/evolution.rst

     var field: int;

     proc setFieldToOne() {
-      // since this is not modified, as if
+      // this is modified, so this-intent is ref this.field = 1;
-      // this intent was ref
-      this.field = 1;
     }

     proc printField() {
-      // since this is not modified, as if
+      // this is not modified, so this-intent is const ref writeln(this.field);
-      // this intent was const ref
-      writeln(this.field);
     }
   }